Self Assessment Tax Returns: Personal Tax Returns

 The return must be delivered to HMRC earlier if a taxpayer wants HMRC to calculate amounts chargeable to tax (see if the taxpayer files their tax return early enough HMRC will assist in the calculation of the tax due in SALF204).
 These time limits provide a realistic time scale for completion of the tax return form.
 It should also be noted that tax returns can be filed early, even though payment will not be required until the statutory due date.

 Time at which a tax return is filed (‘delivered’)

 ‘Deliver to the officer’ (Section 8(1)(a)) is generally taken to mean that the tax return is received at an HMRC office ‘on or before’ the relevant day.
 HMRC accept that delivery can be made up to midnight and to recognise this will accept as ‘on time’ tax returns found in the office post box at the start of the next day.
 HMRC will normally accept a tax return as having been filed on time if it is clear that the taxpayer took steps to ensure that would be the case, although for some reason it was delayed thereafter (for example, by a Post Office delay).

-There are automatic penalties for failure to file a tax return on time
+There are penalties for failure to file a tax return on time

-If the time limits for the filing of tax returns are not met, fixed penalties will automatically arise.
-In some cases additional daily or tax geared penalties may also be sought (see SALF208).
+If the time limits for the filing of tax returns are not met where a notice to file is given, fixed penalties will arise.
+In some cases additional daily or tax geared penalties may also be charged (see SALF208).

 HMRC may make a determination of the tax due

-Where a taxpayer fails to file a tax return HMRC can make a determination estimating the tax due (see SALF209).
+Where a notice to file has been given and a taxpayer fails to file a tax return on or before the filing date, HMRC can make a determination estimating the tax due (see SALF209).